ankitkpandey1/uringcore/ARCHITECTURE.md

-# uringloop Architecture
+# uringcore Architecture

 ## Design Philosophy

-The uringloop project implements a completion-driven event loop for Python's asyncio framework.
+The uringcore project implements a completion-driven event loop for Python's asyncio framework.
 Unlike traditional event loops that rely on readiness notification (epoll/kqueue), this implementation leverages the Linux io_uring interface to receive completion events directly from the kernel.

 ## System Architecture